Calibrated Mechanism Design: Omitted proofs from

 \paragraph{Step \ref{itm:dyn-imp}} For this step, we consider a fictitious setting in which there is no state uncertainty and the designer faces a privately informed agent with payoffs $\payb:\Alloc\times\Types\to\reals$, where $\type\sim\typed\in\Delta(\Types)$.\footnote{Anticipating our construction in \autoref{itm:end}, for each belief $\belief$ in the support of \bsplit, the allocation rule $\allocrb(\cdot|\cdot,\belief)$ has no profitable undetectable deviations relative to payoff function $\payb(\alloc,\type)=\sum_{\state\in\States}\belief(\state)\pay\aarg$.}

 Suppose we are given an allocation rule $\allocrb:\Types\to\Delta(\Alloc)$ that admits no profitable undetectable deviations relative to \payb\ as in \autoref{def:rahman-ic} and is individually rational as in \autoref{def:dynamic-ir}.
-We have the following result: \begin{proposition} Let $\outcomeb=\typed(\type)\allocrb(\alloc|\type)\in\Delta(\Alloc\times\Types)$ such that $\allocrb$ lacks profitable undetectable deviations and is individually rational.
+We have the following result: \begin{proposition} Let $\outcomeb=\typed(\type)\allocrb(\alloc|\type)\in\Delta(\Alloc\times\Types)$ such that $\allocrb$ lacks profitable undetectable deviations and is ex ante individually rational.
 Then, a dynamic mechanism exists that implements $\outcomeb$. \end{proposition} \begin{proof}[Proof of \autoref{prop:rahman-2}] The proof is constructive.
 We build on the analysis of \cite{margaria2018dynamic} and present a dynamic mechanism that alternates between communication and adjustment phases.
 In all phases, the mechanism selects allocations using reports \typeb\ according to \allocrb.
 In a communication phase, the reports are those sent by the agent.
-In an adjustment phase, the reports are generated by the mechanism to guarantee that the expected report occupation coincides with \typed.
-The mechanism ensures that under any agent's strategy, the expected occupation measure over reports and allocations exists and equals $\outcomeb$; thus, any strategy corresponds to an undetectable deviation.
+In an adjustment phase, the agent's reports are disregarded; instead, the mechanism simulates reports to guarantee that the occupation measure over reports coincides with \typed\ and these simulated reports are used to determine the allocation.
+The mechanism ensures that under any agent's strategy, the occupation measure over reports and allocations exists and equals $\outcomeb$; thus, any strategy corresponds to an undetectable deviation.
 The length of communication phases grows in time.
-Thus, under truth-telling the relative length of adjustment phases vanishes in time, and the expected occupation measure over types and allocations exists and equals $\outcomeb$.
-Since $\allocrb$ lacks profitable undetectable deviations, it follows that the truth-telling is agent-optimal.
-Since $\allocrb$ is individually rational, it follows that the participation constraints are satisfied.
+Thus, under truthtelling the relative length of adjustment phases vanishes in time, and the expected occupation measure over types and allocations exists and equals $\outcomeb$.
+Because $\allocrb$ lacks profitable undetectable deviations, it follows that truthtelling is optimal for the agent.
+Because $\allocrb$ is ex ante individually rational, it follows that the participation constraints are satisfied.

 Formally, the mechanism consists of sequential blocks, each block starting with a communication phase followed by an adjustment phase.
 The lengths of communication phases are fixed at $L_1,L_2,\dots$ such that $L_n\to\infty$ and $L_n/\sum_{k\leq n} L_k\to0$, e.g., $L_n=n$.
 The length of adjustment phase $N_n$ depends on the agent's reports in the communication phase in block $n$.
 Denote by $T_{n}$ the first period of block $n$, which is the first period of the corresponding communication phase.
 The first period of the corresponding adjustment phase is $T_{n}+L_n+1$.
 Denote by $\freq_n^1$ the average report frequencies in this block at the beginning of the adjustment stage: